hwayne/alloydocs/core/predicates-and-functions.rst

 Predicates and Functions
 ++++++++++++++++++++++++

-.. todo:  do we want to avoid qualified predicates? ...
-IE predicates of the form ``Signature.pred``.
+..
+I'm intentionally leaving out qualified predicates because they don't provide any benefits and add syntax.

 .. _predicates: